[Product Operating Excellence] How Effective Is Your Product Operating Model?

 One of the most frustrating challenges is when output gets shelved shortly after annual planning concludes.
 Especially after all the painful exercises that went into strategic annual planning.

 Why does annual strategic planning often fail to carry through?
-There are 2 main culprits
+There are 2 main culprits:

 1. You can’t plan for the whole year – because things can change – the market, customers, competition, product, resources, etc.